 What are the treatment options for all on four?

-Hybrid Prosthesis on Implants: Dental implants that are surgically placed in the bone act as anchors for the overlying denture.
+Dental Implant-Supported Hybrid Prosthesis: Dental implants that are surgically placed in the bone act as anchors for the overlying denture.
 This provides support in chewing, speech and overall function.
 The more implants placed, the less the denture needs to rest on the soft tissues, and the more comfortable the patient.
 Dentures with implant retention can be fixed in place or removable.
 Some have titanium frameworks for strength.
 The more dental implants placed – 6 to 8 on the upper and 2-6 on the lower – the more likely the denture can be screwed into place, rest minimally on the tissues, be reliably stable in function, and provide soft tissue / facial support.
 Two dental implants can retain a denture; however, it will still sit on the gum tissue.
 Four dental implants allows the denture to sit above the gums, creating more comfort and stability while functioning.

 Porcelain teeth on implants: This option is the most natural and most like real teeth.
 Implants placed in the jaw bones are spaced apart and connected by titanium frameworks that porcelain teeth are affixed to.
 They do not rest on the gum tissue; they appear most lifelike, provide facial support and are definitively screwed into place.
 These porcelain bridges are removable to periodically clean underneath them.
 They require multiple implants to be placed – 8 on the upper and 6 on the lower – are the most costly, but most life-like dental prosthetic option.
 These can be completed with digital technology by CEREC.